davnovak/davnovak.github.io/README.md

 <em>SingleBench</em> will get you from data to discovery quicker.
 It is an R framework for better interpretation of cytometry clustering, hyperparameter tuning &amp; benchmarking.
-I presented this work at CYTO 2021 and recently picked it up again and extended it.
-Associated manuscript will be available soon.

 <hr>
 </details>